cookiecutter/cookiecutter/README.md

 ## Similar projects

-* [Paste](https://web.archive.org/web20190128062603/http://web.archive.org/web/20190128000000*/https://web.archive.org/) has a create option that creates a skeleton project.

 * [Diecutter](https://github.com/diecutter/diecutter): an API service that will give you back a configuration file from a template and variables.

 * [Django](https://docs.djangoproject.com/en/1.9/ref/django-admin/#cmdoption-startapp--template)'s `startproject` and `startapp` commands can take in a `--template` option.

 * [python-packager](https://github.com/fcurella/python-packager): Creates Python packages from its own template, with configurable options.

 * [Yeoman](https://github.com/yeoman/generator) has a Rails-inspired generator system that provides scaffolding for apps.

-* [Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/scaffolding.html)'s `pcreate` command for creating Pyramid projects from scaffold templates.

 * [mr.bob](https://github.com/domenkozar/mr.bob) is a filesystem template renderer, meant to deprecate tools such as paster and templer.